postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 ## Backing up collections to GitHub on a custom domain

-Follow the same steps as [backing up a collection](#backing-up-collections-on-github) with the following differences:
+Follow the same steps as [backing up a collection](#backing-up-collections-on-github) with the following differences.

-* After searching for the GitHub integration in Postman, select **Add Integration** next to **Backup a collection (custom domain)**.
+1. After searching for the GitHub integration in Postman, select **Add Integration** next to **Backup a collection (custom domain)**.

-* Along with your personal access token, enter your GitHub custom domain, then select **Authenticate and Proceed**.
+1. Along with your personal access token, enter your GitHub custom domain, then select **Authenticate and Proceed**.

    <img alt="GitHub custom domain" src="https://assets.postman.com/postman-docs/integrations-github-custom-domain-pat.jpg" width="500px">

-* Configure the integration with your collection, repository, directory, file name, and branch.
+1. Configure the integration with your collection, repository, directory, file name, and branch.

-* To finish setting up the integration, select **Add Integration**.
+1. To finish setting up the integration, select **Add Integration**.

 ### Static IP support